MIARD/E-Commerce_Platform-MVC_Structure/README.md

 # An E-Commerce Platform following MVC Structure which can give services to people for buying things that for sale. #
 ## Programming language use to build Backend of this website is Python.
-I have use python framework Django which help to build this website in a short time. ##
+However, I have used python framework Django which help to build this website in a short time. ##

 Structure
 ---------------